Ifechi22/Ifechi22/README.md

 - 🙋🏽‍♀️ Hi there
 - 👩‍💻 Engineering background with 3years of professional experience in supply chain
-- 📊 Transition to Data Analytics in March 2022
-- 🌱 I’m skilled in Excel, SQL, Power BI and python
+- 🌱 I’m skilled in Problem Solving,Excel and SQL
-- 💞️ I’m looking to collaborate on data projects
+- 💞️ I’m looking to collaborate on product management projects
 - 📫 How to reach me utosutonia@gmail.com

 <!---